April 28, 2025

 Georgia

 The state of Georgia does not currently require private employers to provide paid or unpaid sick leave.
-Limited leave protection under the federal Family and Medical Leave Act may be accessible to eligible employees.
+Limited leave protection under the Federal Family and Medical Leave Act may be accessible to eligible employees.

 For more information, contact the Georgia Department of Labor